stanley-fork/corroded/README.md

 [![Crates.io](https://img.shields.io/crates/v/corroded-rs.svg)](https://crates.io/crates/corroded-rs)

+> **Update:** I went ahead and removed the borrow checker from rustc entirely.
+See [Rust--](https://github.com/buyukakyuz/rustmm).
+Will integrate here soon.

 "We used to tell compilers what to do.
 Now they lecture us about 'lifetimes' and 'ownership.'
 Time to write code the way God intended." — Terry Davis, probably

 ## What Is This